Set up an SFTP client in Windows using OpenSSH

 At first

-SFTP is a mechanism for sending and receiving files between two PCs , usually divided into clients and servers.
+SFTP is a mechanism for sending and receiving files between two PCs (usually divided into clients and servers).

-Open Settings from the Start menu.
+Open "Settings" from the Start menu.

 Select Apps.

-Select Options from Apps and Features.
+Select Optional Features from Apps and Features.

-Setting up in an environment where the OpenSSH client is not initially installed
+Setup in an environment where the OpenSSH client is not initially installed

 Environment variables

-Right-click Computer from the Start menu and select Properties.
+Right-click "Computer" from the Start menu and select "Properties".

 Select Advanced System Settings.